kushagrab21/BoR-proof-SDK/README.md

 - `HMASTER` identifies the reasoning chain uniquely
 - Matching `primary_master_replay_match` proves that the reasoning logic can be replayed exactly
 - `HRICH_match` ensures every sub-proof (DIP→TRP) agrees with stored commitments
-- Together, they constitute **a cryptographic certificate of logical identity**
+- **Together, they constitute a cryptographic certificate of logical identity**

----

-### 12.6 Why Integrity Matters Beyond Code
+### Why Integrity Matters Beyond Code

 **1. Scientific Reproducibility**

-Any researcher can rerun the reasoning and obtain identical hashes, establishing *proof of scientific consistency*.
+**Any researcher can rerun the reasoning and obtain identical hashes, establishing proof of scientific consistency.**

 **2. Auditable AI and Computation**